 de Lisboa, Portugal and Université catholique de Louvain, Belgium.
 He is

-a fellow of Erasmus Mundus Joint Degree in Distributed Computing
+a fellow of Erasmus Mundus Joint Doctorate in Distributed Computing

 He holds a Master of Science degree, Erasmus Mundus